Mount Pisgah on the Blue Ridge Parkway in Western North Carolina

 There’s also been no shortage of “real life” horror in the forest.
 One of the most notorious serial killers in the state, Gary Michael Hilton aka “The National Forest Serial Killer,” committed a series of murders in several national forests, one being the Pisgah National Forest.
 Along with various murders, many hikers have mysteriously disappeared.

-While it may not be haunted, the Pisgah National Forest does have its’ fair share of horror stories.
+The Pisgah has its’ fair share of horror stories.
 And large portions of the forest are eerie and desolate.
 Strangely, our phone went completely dead while hiking Mt.
 Pisgah despite being 100% charged, on battery saver, and on airplane mode.
 This has never happened before.
 Sadly, we did not get as many pictures as we intended to due to this strange occurrence.